AdobeDocs/experience-platform.en/help/xdm/classes/provider.md

 ---
 # [!UICONTROL Provider] class

-In Experience Data Model (XDM), the [!UICONTROL Provider] class captures the minimum set of properties that define a provider business entity (such as a health provider or insurance provider).
+In Experience Data Model (XDM), the [!UICONTROL Provider] class captures the minimum set of properties that define a provider business entity (such as a healthcare provider or insurance provider).

 ![Class structure](../images/classes/provider.png)